1. Get a free key at https://api.attestd.io/portal/login

 Give autonomous systems ground truth

-Agents making deployment, patching, or dependency decisions need reliable security context. attestd returns structured facts an agent can reason over without hallucinating risk assessments.
+Agents making deployment, patching, or dependency decisions need reliable security context. attestd returns structured facts about CVE risk and supply chain integrity for Python packages like LangChain and LiteLLM.

 Before a system exposes a service to the internet, it should know whether that software has known active exploits. attestd answers that question in a single call.